Great Burger Restaurants in Sonoma County

 Beyond their signature hot dogs, you can also order their amazing burgers, crafted of chuck-brisket meat patties on a Racer 5 bun.
 Mouthwatering toppings include Pinot Noir-sautéed mushrooms and an aioli of brie, caramelized onions, bacon, and apple.
 The kitchen cooks up delicious, meatless Impossible Burgers, too.

 After more than three decades of business, the owners must be doing something right with this tiny place, which sits right beside the Bodega Post Office.
 One thing is their delicious burgers made with fresh-ground chuck.
-Depending on how big your belly is, you can get a third-pound or half-pound burger piled with what you like for fixins.
-If you’re feeling healthy, there’s a turkey burger, salmon burger, or garden burger, or pair your meal with a mountain of hand-cut French fries and/or an honest-to-goodness real milkshake in classic chocolate, strawberry or vanilla.
+You can get a third-pound or half-pound burger piled with what you like for fixings.
+If you’re feeling healthy, there’s a turkey burger, salmon burger, or garden burger.
+Pair your meal with a mountain of hand-cut French fries and an honest-to-goodness real milkshake in classic chocolate, strawberry, or vanilla.

 Healdsburger, Healdsburg

-This little diner doesn’t look like much from the outside, but step inside and you’ll find it’s an adorable spot with cooks that simply rock the kitchen.
+This little diner doesn’t look like much from the outside, but step inside, and you’ll find it’s an adorable spot with cooks that rock the kitchen.
 Their basic sourdough cheeseburger is the bomb, but browse the choices of more than 16 combos – a buffalo cheeseburger, perhaps, or Cajun, or teriyaki Swiss?
-There’s even a ramen burger, on a crispy nest of noodle bun.
-Healthy touches include gluten-free bun choices, a house made garden burger, and a turkey burger.
+You may even find unique options like a ramen burger on a crispy nest of noodles.
+Healthy touches include gluten-free bun choices, a homemade garden burger, and a turkey burger.

 Mike’s at the Crossroads, Cotati

-Tucked away off a twisting intersection at Old Redwood and Gravenstein highways, it can take a little navigation to get here, but once you do, you’ll be rewarded with more than a dozen burger options, each loaded with at least a half-pound of chuck.
+Tucked off a twisting intersection at Old Redwood and Gravenstein highways, once you get here, you’ll be rewarded with more than a dozen burger options, each loaded with at least a half-pound of chuck.

 KIN, Windsor

-Whatever your preference, this restaurant from two former GMs from the Guy Fieri empire specialize in juicy, first-rate burgers that require two hands and plenty of napkins.
-Don’t miss their spuds, either, served as garlic fries, Parmesan fries, sweet potato fries, or sweet potato tater tots.
+Whatever your preference, this restaurant from two former GMs of the Guy Fieri empire specializes in juicy, first-rate burgers that require two hands and plenty of napkins.
+Don’t miss the garlic or Parmesan fries and sweet potato tater tots or fries.

 Written by Sonoma Insider Carey Sweet